Frequently Asked Questions

 Graphic showing spreadsheets with arrows pointing toward EDD logo

 Fig. 1: Data input process.
 Data is imported to EDD in two phases.
-In the first one, you import an experiment description file, which describes the experiment to EDD so it knows how to store your data.
-Afterwards, you can add as many data types (e.g. transcriptomics, proteomics, …) as desired in each of the data imports.
+In the first, you import an Experiment Setup file, describing the details of experiment conditions.
+Afterwards, you can add as many data types--such as transcriptomics, or proteomics--as desired in each of the data imports.

-An experiment description file is an excel file that describes your experiment (Fig. 2): which strains you are using (part ID from ICE), how they are being cultured (lines and metadata), which samples are being taken (assays) and how they are processed (protocol).
-Look at Fig. 3 to see how EDD organizes your experimental data (i.e. the ontology).
+An Experiment Setup file is a table that describes your experiment (Fig. 2): which strains you are using (part ID from ICE), how they are being cultured (lines and metadata), which samples are being taken (assays) and how they are processed (protocol).
+Look at Fig. 3 to see how EDD organizes your experimental data.

-Input in Excel: Screenshot of Excel with an Experiment Description file Import result in EDD: Screenshot of EDD following addition of Experiment Description file
+Screenshot of Excel with an Experiment Setup file Screenshot of EDD following addition of Experiment Setup file

 What is a line?